-Reclassifications - Certain reclassifications have been made to prior year financial statements to conform to the current year presentation.
-Results for all periods presented in this report have been reclassified for changes to our reportable segments (Note 17).
+Reclassifications - Certain reclassifications have been made to prior year financial statement footnotes to conform to the current year presentation.
 These reclassifications had no effect on the previously reported consolidated financial statements for any period.

 Divestitures - Significant accounting policies associated with a decision to dispose of a business are discussed below: